 If you mistakenly did so in the past, now is the time to reconsider and withdraw from any sites that need even the tiniest amount of data and are unrelated to you.

-Go for VPN
+Opt-in for a VPN

-You may decrease the danger of being tracked down by websites by utilizing a virtual private network.
+You may decrease the danger of being tracked by websites by utilizing a virtual private network.
 So, how does VPN protection work?

 Takeaway